DiaBlo: Diagonal Blocks Are Sufficient For Finetuning: Introduction

 In this work, we propose DiaBlo, a simple yet effective PEFT framework that fine-tunes only the diagonal blocks of the model's weight matrices.
-Unlike LoRA, which introduces low-rank adaptation through the product of two trainable matrices—a structure that often requires careful initialization and customized optimization to ensure stable training—DiaBlo directly updates a structured subset of the model’s original weight parameters.
+Figure \ref{fig:diagbo} illustrates the difference between full fine-tuning, LoRA, and DiaBlo.
+Unlike LoRA, which introduces low-rank adaptation through the product of two trainable matrices that often requires careful initialization and customized optimization to ensure stable training, DiaBlo directly updates a structured subset of the model’s original weight parameters.
 By avoiding the use of matrix products, DiaBlo eliminates the inherent optimization difficulties associated with low-rank decomposition.
 This leads to greater training stability and more reliable convergence without the need for special tricks or tuning.
-Despite its simplicity, DiaBlo retains the memory and computational efficiency of LoRA while offering improved representational flexibility.
+Unlike existing fine-tuning approaches based on unstructured sparsity, DiaBlo’s structured diagonal blocks preserve memory and computational efficiency while providing hardware-friendly patterns and enhanced representational flexibility.
 It integrates easily into standard training pipelines and consistently outperforms existing PEFT methods across a broad range of tasks, demonstrating that selectively updating diagonal blocks is a powerful and practical alternative for parameter-efficient fine-tuning.
-Figure \ref{fig:DiaBlo} illustrates the difference between full fine-tuning, LoRA, and DiaBlo.

-Geometric interpretation of DiaBlo is based on the observation that LoRA's representational capacity is inherently directionally and globally structured.
-By introducing a diagonal matrix into the PEFT model, we can apply axis-aligned, per-dimension scaling that LoRA cannot express.
-Geometrically, this means that while LoRA adjusts the weight matrix by steering it within a constrained low-rank plane, the diagonal component expands this plane into a {\em sheared, anisotropically} rescaled region, enabling the model to fine-tune the sensitivity of individual features.
-This additional flexibility is especially valuable in transfer learning for reasoning tasks, where subtle, independent shifts in feature activation can significantly improve generalization with minimal parameter overhead.
-Thus, the diagonal augmentation enhances the expressiveness while maintaining high efficiency.